rizac/gfzreport/gfzreport/templates/network/template.rst

 .. ==============================================================================

 ..
-3) The third directive is the directive to display the noise pdfs.
+3) The third directive is the (NonStandard) directive to display the noise pdfs.
-   It is also a non-standard directive implemented in this program only, whose syntax is similar to the csv-table directive (ses above) BUT produces a grid of images.
+   The syntax is similar to the csv-table directive (ses above) BUT produces a grid of images.
-   Note that in latex this will be rendered with a longtable followed by an empty figure with the caption provided here.
-This is a workaround to produce something that looks like a figure spanning over several pages (if needed) BUT it might need some arrangment because the figure caption might be "detached" from the table, not being the same latex element.
+   Note that in latex this will be rendered with a longtable followed by an empty figure with only the caption inside.
+This is a workaround to produce something that looks like a figure spanning over several pages (if needed) BUT it might need some arrangment as the figure caption might be placed on a different page

 .. first issue a raw latex command (You can remove the lines if the layout does not need a clear page):